 Fundraising: We will not send any marketing communications requesting donations but will ensure information is available for those who want to fundraise or donate on our behalf.
 In agreeing to become a member, our news and information mailings may sometimes include options about how to raise money should you wish to donate or how you can get involved in activities.
 This information is also available via our Social Media.

-Marketing communications: You may be a member of Derbyshire Mind or Enjoying Derbyshire.
-If you decide to be a member we will send you information about our activities and services, latest news and opportunities for you to become involved with us.
+Marketing communications: You may be a member of Derbyshire Mind.
+If you decide to be a member we may send you information about our activities and services, latest news and opportunities for you to become involved with us.
 We may also at times share information about other activities that are taking place in the local mental health sector or in the Mind network that may be of interest to you.

 We will only communicate directly with you in these ways if you have agreed to it, and you can change your mind at a later date and unsubscribe from us at any stage.
 We will never share your information with companies for inclusion in their marketing.

 We ensure that the data we collect is kept up to date, accurate and not held without a lawful reason or for longer than necessary.
 The length of time we will retain your data depends on the reason why we have the information and requirements set out by law or our contracts.
 For example, we hold advocacy case files for 7 years as a requirement of our contract and to fulfil legal obligations and we hold financial records for 6 years in line with laws such as the Charities Act.
 We have a Retention and Disposal Schedule which sets out our requirements and timeframes for the retention of data.